Can I Expunge my California DUI?

-A primary value of expunging a DUI conviction is for employment purposes.
-Once it has been expunged, a prospective employer should not hold the DUI against you in hiring or promotion considerations.
+Very importantly, you may honestly answer "NO" to a question regarding criminal convictions after the expungement.
+Once the DUI has been expunged, a prospective employer can not hold the DUI against you in hiring or promotion considerations.
 Expungement does not remove the DUI from your DMV record, however.

 Do I really need an Attorney?

 Probably so.
-The legal standard for Expunging DUI cases in California is now higher than most other expungements due to a change in the law; the court must now make a finding that the expungement is in "the interest of justice".
-This means the expungement of a DUI case is more complex.
-The Court has more power to deny a petition for expungement, and the prosecutor is more likely to object to a DUI expungement.
+The legal standard for Expunging DUI cases in California is now higher than most other expungements.
+The court must now make a finding that the expungement is in "the interest of justice".
+The Court has more power to deny a petition for CA DUI expungement, and the prosecutor is more likely to object to a DUI expungement.
 This situation means experienced legal counsel is very crucial to success.
-Even with that change in the law and the accompanying factors, our success rate is still very high.

 The law controlling driving under the influence of alcohol in California is the California Vehicle Code, specifically §23152(a) and 23152(b).
 These are commonly called the “DUI” or “Drunk Driving” statutes and you were probably charged with both offenses.
 Both are misdemeanors, and both have different elements to prove that you may have been driving a motor vehicle in violation of the law.